 Your Pastoral Care Team

-Miss S Wilson - Governor for Child Protection & Safeguarding
+Miss S Wilson - Academy Councillor for Child Protection & Safeguarding

 If you need to talk to a member of our Pastoral Team please call 0114 2016800